helm/charts/stable/rabbitmq/README.md

     stable/rabbitmq
 ```

 The above command sets the RabbitMQ admin username and password to `admin` and `secretpassword` respectively.
-Additionally the secure erlang cookie is set to `secretcookie`.
+Additionally, the secure erlang cookie is set to `secretcookie`.

 Alternatively, a YAML file that specifies the values for the parameters can be provided while installing the chart.
 For example,